 Seriously, don't fear Redis (as long as you don't put critical data in it).

-widgets S3 (a pretty good object storage solution)
+widgets S3 a pretty good object storage solution (with MinIO)

 Sooner or later you'll need to store files.
 Other times, you'll just need to store arbitrary blobs of binary data.
 MongoDB can work for that, however there are tools that are far better suited for it.
 One of such tools, in my experience, is S3 - more of a set of standards rather than a concrete implementation, of which there are many, even outside of AWS.
 It's relatively simple to get started with and I've used it to much success in many projects and CMSes, since storing files and similar units of data within a DB feels somewhat icky.